• Home

 Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 In February 2022, Jim Keller organized a scientific anarchism event in Woodside, California.
-Scientific anarchism, a term borrowed from the controversial philosopher of science Paul Feyerabend, concerns the way science is performed in the laboratory, and the way that ideas are generated, refuted, and incorporated into the accepted scientific body
+Scientific anarchism, a term borrowed from the controversial philosopher of science Paul Feyerabend, concerns the way science is performed in the laboratory and the way that ideas are generated, refuted, and incorporated into the accepted scientific body

-Apr 18, 2022 22 min read
+18 Apr 2022 20 min read

 Scientific & Philosophical Anarchy with Justin Murphy- March 2022